Today's Articles

 In many cases, Blacks in America pursued professional football opportunities in the CFL, which were unavailable in the United States.
 Especially in the mid-20th century, many Black players came to Canada to avoid the racially charged atmosphere of Jim Crow America.

 For many years, Blacks were better represented in the CFL than in the National Football League (NFL) and achieved several "firsts" in the CFL years before the same in the United States.
-More recently, the CFL has provided opportunities for Black and other Americans unable to break into the NFL.
-There were a small Gnumber of black players in the league now known as the National Football League from its inception in 1920.
+More recently, the CFL has provided opportunities for Blacks and other Americans who could not break into the NFL.
+A small number of Black players were in the league now known as the National Football League from its inception in 1920.
 Following the 1933 season, no black players in the NFL or any other major-league-level professional football association, including the precursors to the Canadian Football League, until 1946.

-During this period, black players played in minor leagues and independent barnstorming teams.
+Black players played in minor leagues and independent barnstorming teams during this period.
 At the time, college football was much more popular than any professional league.
 This was also the era when Canadian football began to "professionalize."
 The Canadian game evolved out of rugby with the adoption of the forward pass in the 1920s; Canadian football grew in popularity in the subsequent years until professional players began to dominate and displace amateur teams.
-Professionalization meant that teams were able to attract talent from a significantly wider pool.
+Professionalization meant that teams could attract talent from a significantly wider pool.
 This benefited teams in smaller, primarily western Canadian cities with a smaller pool from which to draw and were thus at a disadvantage compared to the larger eastern metropolises.

 In 1935, Canadian teams began recruiting American players, a trend that continues today.
-Currently, the CFL was a legitimate competitor to the NFL, paying comparable wages and attracting a similar level of talent.
+Currently, the CFL is a legitimate competitor to the NFL, paying comparable wages and attracting similar talent.
 However, there were no Blacks on any Canadian football team until 1946.
 In 1946, professional football took its first steps toward integration.
-The NFL signed two black players, Woody Strode and Kenny Washington, who played for the Los Angeles Rams.
-However, the NFL's integration process was gradual: while individual teams signed individual black players, there was no active drafting of Blacks until 1949, and some teams resisted integration for several more years (most famously, owner George Preston Marshall refused to sign blacks to his Washington Redskins team as late as 1962, at which point the U.S. government intervened.
+The NFL signed two Black players, Woody Strode and Kenny Washington, who played for the Los Angeles Rams.
+However, the NFL's integration process was gradual: while individual teams signed individual black players, there was no active drafting of Blacks until 1949, and some teams resisted integration for several more years (most famously, owner George Preston Marshall refused to sign Blacks to his Washington Redskins team as late as 1962, at which point the U.S. government intervened.

 The CFL's color barrier was broken in 1946 when Montreal Alouettes general manager Lew Hayman signed Herb Trawick.
 Trawick may not have been the first black player in the CFL.
-There is photographic evidence that Robert "Stonewall" Jackson was the first Black player, with the Saskatchewan Roughriders, in 1930.
+There is photographic evidence that Robert "Stonewall" Jackson was the first Black player with the Saskatchewan Roughriders in 1930.
 He was a porter with the railways and is in a team picture from that year.
 Otherwise, Gabe Patterson was the first Black player to play for the Green Riders.
 In 1948, Ken Whitlock became the Toronto Argonauts' first Black player.
 From that point on, a steady flow of Blacks began to migrate to the CFL, which, at the time, was a legitimate competitive league to the NFL.
-In 1964, Tom Casey became the first black player inducted into the Canadian Football Hall of Fame, three years before New York Giant Emlen Tunnell became the first black player in the NFL's Pro Football Hall of Fame.
+From 1962 to 1964, Emery Barnes played for the B.C.
+Lions.
+In 1964, Tom Casey became the first Black player inducted into the Canadian Football Hall of Fame, three years before New York Giant Emlen Tunnell became the first Black player in the NFL's Pro Football Hall of Fame.

 Coaches:

-As Toronto Argonauts' president in 1980, Heyman hired Willie Wood as the first black head coach.
-Nine more years later, Art Shell became the first black coach in the National Football League with Oakland Raiders.
+As Toronto Argonauts' president in 1980, Heyman hired Willie Wood as the first Black head coach.
+Nine more years later, Art Shell became the first Black coach in the National Football League with the Oakland Raiders.
 Fritz Pollard was the first Black head coach in the NFL before segregation.
-Michael Clemons served as the first black head coach in the Grey Cup, coaching the Argonauts to the Cup victory in 2004, two years before Tony Dungy coached the Indianapolis Colts to victory in the Super Bowl XLI.
+Michael Clemons served as the first black head coach in the Grey Cup, coaching the Argonauts to the Cup victory in 2004, two years before Tony Dungy coached the Indianapolis to win in the Super Bowl XLI.

 General managers:

 General manager of the Saskatchewan Roughriders from December 24, 1999, until August 21, 2006, Roy Shivers was the first black general manager in professional football.
-General manager of the Edmonton Eskimos from December 10, 2012, until April 7, 2017, Ed Hervey was the first black general manager to win the Grey Cup in the Canadian Football League.
-League commissioner: On March 17, 2015, the CFL named American-born Jeffrey Orridge as its commissioner.
+The Edmonton Eskimos general manager from December 10, 2012, until April 7, 2017, Ed Hervey, was the first black general manager to win the Grey Cup in the Canadian Football League.
+League commissioner: On March 17, 2015, the CFL named American-born Jeffrey Orridge its commissioner.
 He is the first Black commissioner in the CFL's history and, at his appointment, the first (and only) non-white head of a major North American sports league.
 Due to philosophical differences between Orridge and the Board of Governors of the CFL, Orridge announced he would step down as commissioner effective June 30, 2017.
 Black quarterbacks were commonplace in the CFL in the 1970s, two decades before becoming prominent in the NFL.

 New Poem Each Day